brct-james/guild-golems/README.md

 ### Planned: Next Update

-- responses should return error instead of panicing if json prettification fails... will involve refactoring anything using `responses.JSON()`, `responses.FormatResponse()`, or `responses.SendRes()` to handle the 2nd return
+- Content & Interactivity

 ### Planned: Unscheduled

 - Make auth secret automatically generate if doesn't exist rather than relying on a variable
-- Error tagging: report a unique error/failure # in error message for users to send for troubleshooting
+- Event tagging: report a unique error/failure/event # in error message response for users to send for troubleshooting

 ## Build & Run